 An overwhelming 91.8% of the submissions to the Justice Committee were opposed to the Bill (and 93.5% of submissions from medical personnel), the report of the Justice Committee identified major problems with the Bill, but there remains a risk that a majority of MPs may vote for the Bill.

 Please be praying, and please seriously consider clearly (but courteously) communicating your concerns to your MP – and the same applies to the issues which follow.
-Click the button below to find their contact details.

 The Law Commission has considered proposals for changing the law around abortion, to reduce the stigma of abortion, to increase the freedom of women to make their own decisions, and to increase the accessibility of abortion.
 It is proposed to take abortion out of the Crimes Act, and that performing an abortion be regarded as simply a health procedure.
 The inclusion of abortion within the Crimes Act recognises that abortion involves bringing about the death of human foetus.
 Making abortion merely a health procedure implies that unborn babies are merely organic material, with no human rights.